canovasjm/deng-homework/week_6/week_6_hw.md

 **A:**

+- [ ] Making consumer producer independent of each other
+- [ ] Provide possibility to update messages without breaking change
+- [ ] Allow control when producing messages
+- [ ] Share message information with consumers

 ## Question 5

 **Q:** Which configuration should a producer set to provide guarantee that a message is never lost *

 **A:**

+ack=0
+ack=1
+ack=all

 ## Question 6